rhesis-ai/rhesis-sdk/README.md

 Rhesis AI helps organizations build Gen AI applications that deliver value, not surprises.
 Our platform enables you to:
 - Access curated test sets
-- Generate dynamic test sets
+- Generate custom test sets
+- Upload your custom test sets to the cloud
 - Tailor validations to your specific needs
 - Integrate testing seamlessly into your workflow
 - Keep your Gen AI applications robust, reliable & compliant